vsg-dev/vsgXchange/README.md

 # vsgXchange
-Utility library for converting data+materials to/from VulkanSceneGraph
+Utility library for converting data+materials to/from [VulkanSceneGraph](https://github.com/vsg-dev/VulkanSceneGraph)

 ## Provides Builtin read support for:

 * reading DDS, JPEG, PNG, GIF, BMP, TGA and PSD (Photoshop Document) image formats as vsg::Data objects.
 * reading GLSL shader files as vsg::ShaderStage objects.
-* reading adnd writing SPIRV shader files as vsg::ShaderModule.
+* reading and writing SPIRV shader files as vsg::ShaderModule.
 * writeng vsg::Object of all types to .cpp source files that can be directly compiled into applications

 ## Optional support, cmake automatically finds which depedencies are available and builds the approprioate components:

-* reading TrueType fonts support by FreeType as vsg::Font objects.
+* reading TrueType etc. fonts support by FreeType as vsg::Font objects.
 * reading 3d model formats supported by Assimp as vsg::Node objects.
 * reading 3d modul formats supported by OpenSceneGraph as vsg::Node objecs.
 * Comming soon : reading KTX images supported by libktx as vsg::Data objects.